-Heat is a threat multiplier, essentially increasing the detrimental effects of each of the factors impacting salmon conservation known as the “Four H's:” habitat, hydropower, harvest, and hatcheries.
+Heat is a threat multiplier, increasing the detrimental effects of each of the factors impacting salmon conservation known as the “Four H's:” hatcheries, harvest, hydropower, and habitat.
 As human-caused climate change accelerates, the impacts of the other H's are expected to intensify.
 Here are some of the ways climate change will also change the needs of fish species and the conservation challenges they face.

 Warming temperatures and decreased snowpack: the new normal for the Pacific Northwest.

 The impacts of climate change are becoming increasingly apparent across the region’s landscapes.
 Hotter summers, warmer winters, and decreased snowpack have hit waterways and native fish especially hard.
 Native fish face the double whammy of decreasing stream flows and a hotter climate.
 The warm winter of 2015 and the resulting drought conditions the following summer are a harbinger of the region’s not-too-distant future.
 For native fish, and the communities that care for and depend upon them, this grim reality necessitates that fish and wildlife managers take proactive steps to adopt and implement policies that will ensure the resiliency of our native fish in the face of climate change.
 Average temperatures in Oregon are forecast to climb an additional 3-7 degrees Fahrenheit by 2050 if current global trends continue; even under the most optimistic scenarios, Oregon’s temperatures will climb an additional 2-5 degrees Fahrenheit by mid-century.

 Warmer water temperatures are problematic for native fish.

 Of all the factors that affect salmonid biology, temperature is probably the most important environmental influence (Brannon, 1993; USEPA, 2001).